rejunity/test-z80-open-silicon/README.md

   - [x] Intercept `CALL $0005`, write `C`, `DE` registers to RAM at `0..2`
   - [x] Intercept `JP $0000` when test is finished
   - [x] 16KB is enough to load and execute ZEXALL, if stack is placed at the top `LD SP, $0000`
-  - [ ] Need to implement PIO MircoPython to read DATA and ADDR buses, otherwise ZEXALL will take days, for inspiration: https://github.com/rejunity/test_rejunity_ay8913
+  - [x] PIO MircoPython to read DATA and ADDR buses, reaches 400 KHz (still too slow to be practical for ZEXALL)
+  - [x] Compiled a smaller subset of instructions ZEXSMALL
-  - [ ] or in C
+- [ ] Run Z80Prelim test from the ZEXALL package

 ### External Hardware
 - [ ] External ROM test